Symmetry breaking and ascending in the magnetic kagome metal FeGe: Robustness of the lattice instability

 One drawback for a DFT phonon calculation without taking the magnetic order into account is that fictitious instabilities may emerge throughout the Brillouin zone.
-While this is not the case for the phonon dispersions presented in Fig.~\ref{Fig2_AFM}(h), we performed frozen phonon calculations in a $2\times 2\times 2$ supercell to confirm this observation and extract the representations of the instabilities.
-This supercell is commensurate with the $\Gamma$, $M$, $L$ and $A$ points of the Brillouin zone.
+While this is not the case for the phonon dispersions presented in Fig.~\ref{Fig_Raman_DFT}(b), we performed frozen-phonon calculations in a $2\times 2\times 2$ supercell to confirm this observation and extract the representations of the instabilities.
+This supercell is commensurate with the $\Gamma$, $M$, $L$, and $A$ points of the Brillouin zone.
 In Table~\ref{Unstable_phonon_modes}, we list the softest phonon frequencies on these points.
-There are no other instabilities at high symmetry points other than those in Fig.~\ref{Fig2_AFM}(h).
+There are no other instabilities at high-symmetry points other than those in Fig.~\ref{Fig_Raman_DFT}(b).